relay-tools/react-relay-network-layer/README.md

 Batching several requests into one:
 ===================================

+Joseph Savona [wrote](https://github.com/facebook/relay/issues/1058#issuecomment-213592051): For legacy reasons, Relay splits "plural" root queries into individual queries.
+In general we want to diff each root value separately, since different fields may be missing for different root values.

+Also if you use [react-relay-router](https://github.com/relay-tools/react-router-relay) and have multiple root queries in one route pass, you may notice that default network layer will produce several http requests.

-Sometimes Relay splitting query into multiple requests.
-This `ReactRelayNetworkLayer` can combine it in one http request.
+So for avoiding multiple http-requests, the `ReactRelayNetworkLayer` is the right way to combine it in single http-request.

-Firstly, you should prepare **server** to proceed batch request:
+Firstly, you should prepare **server** to proceed the batch request:

 ```js
 import express from 'express';